 Jiang ZY, Lin YW, Clemont A, Feener EP, Hein KD, Igarashi M, Yamauchi T, White MF, King GL.
 Characterization of selective resistance to insulin signaling in the vasculature of obese Zucker (fa/fa) rats.J Clin Invest.
 1999 Aug;104(4):447-57.
 PMID: 10449437. .

 Jiang ZY, Zhou QL, Eaton JW, Koppenol WH, Hunt JV, Wolff SP.
 Spirohydantoin inhibitors of aldose reductase inhibit iron- and copper-catalysed ascorbate oxidation in vitro.
 Biochem Pharmacol.
 1991 Aug 22;42(6):1273-8.
 PMID: 1909528.
 Abstract: .

 Both postdoctoral and graduate student positions are available.
 Please contact Dr. Jiang: firstname.lastname@example.org

-Office: Whitaker Cardiovascular Institute, Boston University School of Medicine, 700 Albany Street, Room: To be Announced, Boston, MA 02118
+Office: Whitaker Cardiovascular Institute, Boston University School of Medicine, 700 Albany Street, W-607B, Boston, MA 02118